Wall St Week Ahead-A Biden victory could weigh on stock market's winners

 "History teaches us that this is the worst possible moment to subject the economy to the type of massive tax increases that Biden is proposing, especially the changes that would impede capital formation and make domestic job creation less attractive," he said.

 (Reporting by David Randall.
-Additional reporting by Svea Herbst-Bayliss; Editing by Ira Iosebashvili and Nick Zieminski)
+Additional reporting by Svea Herbst-Bayliss; Editing by Ira Iosebashvili, Nick Zieminski and David Gregorio)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))